kennex666/kennex666/README.md

 ## My Favorite Quotes

+🌸 "An MVP that can’t ship an MVP ain’t no MVP" - Kennex (me)

+🐳 "The most valuable player is the one who never forgets their minimum viable purpose" - Kennex (me)

 ♟️ "Move in silence, only speak when it's time to say checkmate." - Unknown

-🍀 "Luck is not born, it is created from small things." - Kennex (Me)
+🍀 "Luck is not born, it is created from small things." - Kennex (me)

-🙌 "Loyalty, honesty, discipline, and being grateful are essential values." - Kennex (Me)
+🙌 "Loyalty, honesty, discipline, and being grateful are essential values." - Kennex (me)

-🥳 "Not going to be the best thing ever, just be myself" - Kennex (Me)
+🥳 "Not going to be the best thing ever, just be myself" - Kennex (me)

 📌 "You don't need to prove anything to anyone.
-When you are good enough, people will know." - Kennex (Me)
+When you are good enough, people will know." - Kennex (me)

 Recently updated at 10:50 P.M. on April 04, 2025